MargeyShah/dotfiles/README.md

 ```

-`nvimup` will update joermo dotfiles for nvim
+`nvimup` will update nvim configs from the https://github.com/joermo/dotfiles remote